LuisMiCa/IRsmallDecoder/README.md

 * Sony SIRC 12, 15 and 20bits (individually or simultaneously)

 ## Supported Boards
-Because no hardware specific instructions are used, it probably works all Arduino boards (and others, I'm not quite sure, I've only tested it thoroughly on an Arduino Uno and a Mega).
+Because no hardware specific instructions are used, it probably works on all Arduino boards (and possibly others, I'm not quite sure, I've only tested it thoroughly on an Arduino Uno and a Mega).
 If you have problems with this library on some board, please submit an issue here: https://github.com/LuisMiCa/IRSmallDecoder/issues  or [contact me](#contact-information).

 ## Connecting the IR sensor
 The sensor's output must be connected to one of the Arduino's digital pin that is usable for interrupts and, also, it must work with the CHANGE mode if the intended protocol uses this mode.
 (One example of a board that does not have CHANGE mode on some of the interrupt pins is the Arduino 101; and one protocol that uses that mode is the [RC5](#speed)).